Biden exit from presidential race hangs over Netanyahu's Washington trip

 Israel’s longest-serving prime minister arrives a day after President Joe Biden's 11th-hour announcement that he would not seek reelection following pressure from his own party.
 With just six months left in office, Biden hopes to secure a cease-fire in the Gaza Strip as well as progress on a legacy-defining Israeli-Saudi normalization deal that would bolster his foreign policy record.

-The two leaders' expected meeting on Tuesday will be Netanyahu's first at the White House since returning to power in late 2022 at the helm of a government Biden has described as the most extreme in Israel's history.
+The two leaders' expected meeting on Thursday will be Netanyahu's first at the White House since returning to power in late 2022 at the helm of a government Biden has described as the most extreme in Israel's history.
 Biden's clashes with Netanyahu and his right-wing government spilled into public view this year as the president sought to balance longtime support for Israel with increasing unease over its military strategy in the Gaza Strip.
 Earlier this summer, Biden suggested in an interview that Netanyahu was prolonging the Gaza war to ensure his own political survival.

-Netanyahu will also meet Vice President Kamala Harris, who is expected to lead the Democratic ticket now that Biden has stepped aside.
+Netanyahu will also meet separately with Vice President Kamala Harris, who is expected to lead the Democratic ticket now that Biden has stepped aside.
 Ahead of his trip, Netanyahu said he would use the Washington visit to thank Biden for his support as well as strengthen bipartisan backing for Israel.

 “In this time of war and uncertainty, it's important that Israel's enemies know that America and Israel stand together today, tomorrow and always,” Netanyahu told reporters at Ben-Gurion International Airport.